VeVarunSharma/github-dev-club/README.md

 ## 🌍 Events

-GDC is a **multi‑city meetup series**.
+GitHub Copilot Dev Days Canada is a **multi‑city meetup series**.
 We're bringing together builders, maintainers, and developers across growing tech communities for evenings focused on modern GitHub‑powered workflows, open tooling, and hands‑on learning.

 Stay tuned for upcoming events in your city!